coenfuse/CADS/doc/array/overloads/square_bracket_operator.md

 array_container[size_t index];
 ```

-This operator doesn't incorporates bound checking and throws a **`std::out_of_range("Index out of valid range");`** exception whenever invalid index is given as input.
+This operator incorporates bound checking and throws a **`std::out_of_range("Index out of valid range");`** exception whenever invalid index is given as input.

-It is called two-way indexing operator (for the lack of better word) because with this we can access the data from the container as well as assign data to it.
+Returns a reference to the data located at the specified index in the contianer.
+Can be used to both read or assign data from or to the container.

 ```sh
 #include <iostream>